cjbassi/gotop/README.md

 * Disk Usage
     - color percentage
     - change bar color to white
+* CPU Usage
+    - Support colors for more CPU cores
 * general
     - option to set polling interval for CPU and mem
     - more themes